arcweave/arcweave-unreal-plugin/README.md

 ## Using the Demo Project

-You can explore the plugin implementation and see examples of its usage in our demo project, [Arcweave demo project](https://github.com/Arcweave/arcweave-unreal-example).
+You can explore the plugin implementation and see examples of its usage in our [Arcweave demo project](https://github.com/Arcweave/arcweave-unreal-example).
 This project includes a demo scene and samples of logic implementation using Arcweave's Web API, showcasing all the capabilities of the plugin.